vivivum/SPGPylibs/SPGPylibs/PHItools/README.md

 These PHItools functions have been developed during the Solar Orbiter PHI commissioning and cruise phase activities.
 They provide tools for performing data analysis and calibration tasks.
 These libraries are not optimized for performance or anything.
 The user of these libraries should take care of their proper use.

 Functions present in SPGPylibs.PHItools are listed below.
+There are also two folders containing a beta version of the c-milos code (cmilos) and the SOLO kernels (orbits-data).
+The kernels should be updated to the last version.

 --------------------------
 </div>